acequia/cultibot/README.md

 ### Temperature and humidity sensor

-Uses I2C bus.
+Uses the I2C bus or 1-Wire.

 ### Relays

 Electrical switches for power devices control.
-Uses I2C bus.
+Uses the I2C bus or GPIOs.

-### Watering
+### Irrigation

-Scheduled.
-Uses the clock and a relay.
+Time-controlled.
+Uses the RTC and a relay.

 ### Lighting

-Scheduled.
-Uses the clock and a relay.
+Time-controlled.
+Uses the RTC and a relay.

 ### Ventilation

-Sensor controlled (temperature and humidity thresholds).
+Sensor-controlled (temperature and humidity thresholds).
 Uses a relay.

 ### IoT communication